 Students with Ivy League alumni family members will also be familiar with the school, so they are more likely to accept an admission offer.
 This, of course, benefits the particular university’s yield.

 Another thing beyond your control is how you fit into the institution’s efforts to enroll a diverse class.
-For example, an applicant from Bangladesh is going to have a competitive edge over an applicant from Connecticut.
+For example, an international student applicant from Bangladesh is going to have a competitive edge over an applicant from Connecticut.

 Also, a strong applicant coming from an under-represented sector will have an advantage over an equally strong student from a majority group.
 Yes, this may seem like an unfair way to decide on who gets into the Ivies and who doesn’t.
 It’s actually an issue that’s been the subject of debates in the courts.